dinarly/Story/README.md

 And this is how Abdallah and Tasnim started their learning journey with Blockchain.

+## Introduction to Cybersecurity

+One day Abdallah and Tasnim — the friendly dragons — were at the gym.
+They were doing an intense abs workout.

+After the workout Abdallah and Tasnim both picked up their games consoles.

+They started playing a game.

+A message appeared on Abdallah’s game.

+The message stated: “You have been hacked!
+You must download an app.
+Otherwise you will lose your saved games!”

+Abdallah said: “Oh no!”

+As if by magic the old book opened along with the delightful Compendium — and — another friendly dragon — Ai — had appeared.

+Tasnim, Abdallah and Ai then performed the traditional cute friendly dragon greeting.

+This greeting is a dance with lots of giggling and laughter.

+Abdallah and Tasnim fell down laughing from the dreamy shimmying.

+Ai said: “I am starting an annual Cybersecurity conference.”

+Abdallah said: “What is Cybersecurity?”

+Tasnim said: “I know.”

+Abdallah looked surprised.
+Tasnim had attended many Cybersecurity conferences and delivered talks on defending against cyber attacks.

+Tasnim explained: “Cybersecurity is protecting devices from damage, disruption or theft of data.”

+Abdallah looked confused!

+Tasnim explained: “The message on your game is a scam!
+A bad dragon is trying to hack your console.”

+“What should I do?!” said Abdallah.

+Ai said: “Do not worry Abdallah — I will teach you both about Cybersecurity — and — how to defend yourselves from cyber attacks.”

+Abdallah and Tasnim shouted: “Woow!
+Cybersecurity is awesome!
+Please teach us!”

+Ai said: “We will begin by learning about packets of data.”

+And this is how Abdallah and Tasnim started their learning journey with Cybersecurity.

 ## Inspirations

 The following people have inspired this project through their incredible contributions and have therefore helped to carve the idea into my mind of what I must build and how to build it.
 They have my sincere thanks: